 - Respect – they need the freedom to choose their own hours and working location.

-- Money – those who put this first won’t be working at Wildheart.
-But of course everyone needs enough to have a good life.
+- Reward – those who put money first won;t be working at Wildheart.
+But of course everyone needs enough money to live a good life.

 The paradox of employment

 Companies need loyalty and they buy this loyalty by employing staff.
 Often employees are then treated as if they are owned by the company and have to do whatever the company needs, regardless of their skills.

 People, on the other hand, need a stable income and they get this by selling most of their time to companies.
 But it’s an uncomfortable deal and it never lasts.
 If it does it’s often the individual that pays a heavy price in terms of health and wellbeing.

 Employees gain more power by acquiring more knowledge and experience and small companies can really suffer when an experienced team member moves on.
 Most small consulting firms are built around the skills of the principle.